 Nothing really prepares you for how tough it is to find a home to rent in Switzerland, especially in the large cities.
 For new-comers to Switzerland things are particularly difficult if they don’t speak the local Swiss language.
 It’s not uncommon for real estate agents to simply hang up the phone if you start the conversation in English.

-This will take between 3 – 6 months on average
+Finding a home to rent in Switzerland will take between 3 – 6 months on average

 You must apply in the Swiss language of your canton